 For more information call (626) 744-4066.

-- Teach at a school in Pasadena Unified School District or within the City of Pasadena
+- Teach for Pasadena Unified School District

-- Teach in another city but live in Pasadena
+- Teach in Pasadena

-- Proof of residency in Pasadena (if applicable)
+- Live in Pasadena

-- Your Educator card will expire on July 31 each year, and must be renewed for the next school year.
+- Your Educator card will expire on July 31 of each year, and must be renewed for the next school year.

 To renew your card, just show verification of your address and teaching status.